polkadot-developers/tutorials/tuts/perform-a-runtime-upgrade/v2.0.0-alpha.6/code.md

 +-- ...
 ```

-In this file you will see this block of code where the two extrinsics to set the value and increment the value are written.
+In this file you will see this block of code containing two extrinsics used to set and increment the value.

 ```rust
 decl_module! {